pegaltier/awesome-utils-dev/utils-coding/utils-angular.md

 test end to end (voir ninja angular page 157)

+## CHANGE DETECTION OPTIMIZATION

+- onPush and immutability
+- pipes instead of methods in template
+- caching
+- trackBy in ngFor
+- detach change detection

+### onPush and immutability

+Only rerender template if:
+- One of its input properties has gotten a new ref
+- An event from the component of one of its chilidren (click...)
+- Explicit trigger of CD (detectChanges/markForCheck)

+Design for immutability :
+- Presentational comp <-> Container com <-> Redux store
+- Eventually use facade in your container comp

+### pipes instead of methods in template

+- methods gets evaluated evaluated on every tick
+- pure pipes only get evaluated on every input changes

+1. extract to smaller components and use onPush
+2. use async and custom pipes instead of template methods

+### cahing
+- cache values from pure pipes using memoize (lodash or not)

+### trackBy in ngFor
+- trackBy ensure that only the list element that has changed will be rerendered

+### detach change detection
+- for heavy computation only and rerender manually
+- cdr.detach() onInit
+- cdr.detectChanges() after the computation

+## Other optimization

+- Cache static content using PWA (ng add @angular:pwa --project "project-name")
+- Normalize the store in the effect and denormalize in the selector

+##
 ## INTERVIEW
 - did you already develop a simple static website using html and javascript?
 - can you describe in one simple sentence what is reactive programming (rxjs/obs)?